KrispyTech/airneis/README.md

 ### Design System

-We use a design system with a library of component graphics.
+We use a design system with a library of  graphics component.
 Because if the site evolves, it is possible that the design evolves too.

 ### i18n